BrandonXu6106/obsidianpublish/content/posts/branddesign/fonts/towards-data-neutrality.md

 ## Why not use blockchains?

-I admit that it is true that [[blockchain|blockchain]] actually solves most of these problems.
-Blockchain approaches have great approaches to solving both identity and availability through a combination of wallet addresses and token [[incentives|incentive]] mechanisms.
+I admit that it is true that [[../../../thoughts/blockchain.md|blockchain]] actually solves most of these problems.
+Blockchain approaches have great approaches to solving both identity and availability through a combination of wallet addresses and token [[../../../thoughts/incentives.md|incentive]] mechanisms.
 Yet, they solve it in a way that leaves much to be desired.

 Blockchain causes a whole new set of problems that makes it quite cumbersome to build on top of it.
 Some of the core problems that I have personally seen include: